-The following summaries describe the potential payments and benefits that we would provide to our named executive officers in connection with a termination of employment and/or a change in control, assuming the applicable triggering event occurred on December 31, 2020.
+The following summaries describe the potential payments and benefits that we would provide to our named executive officers who do not have employment agreements or transition agreements with us in connection with a termination of employment and/or a change in control, assuming the applicable triggering event occurred on December 31, 2021.

-For a description of the severance payments and benefits made available to Mr. Reynolds in connection with his termination of employment, please see "- Narrative to Summary Compensation Table - Transition Agreement with Jim Reynolds" above.
+For a description of the severance payments and benefits made available to each of Messrs.
+Chadha and Cogburn in connection with his termination of employment, please see "- Narrative to Summary Compensation Table - Letter Agreement with Par Chadha" and "- Narrative to Summary Compensation Table - Transition Agreement with Ron Cogburn" above.